-If the vehicle is unattended, it shouldn’t be towed right away.
-The tow truck driver must first honk five times and then another five times after one minute.
-This is to alert the owner and give him or her the chance to vacate the area.
-The vehicle will only be towed if the driver doesn’t respond after 5 minutes.
+If the vehicle is unattended, it shouldn't be towed right away.
+The tow truck driver must first honk five times, and then another five times after one minute.
+This is to alert the owner and give them the chance to vacate the area.
+The vehicle will only be towed if the driver doesn't respond after 5 minutes.

 Stalled cars will be towed in the following situations: